Citation, DOI & article data

-Pancoast tumor, also known as superior sulcus tumor, refers to a relatively uncommon situation where a primary bronchogenic carcinoma arises in the lung apex and invades the surrounding soft tissues.
+Pancoast tumor, also known as superior sulcus tumor, refers to a relatively uncommon situation where a primary lung cancer arises in the lung apex and invades the surrounding soft tissues.
 Classically a Pancoast syndrome results, but in actuality this is only seen in one quarter of cases.

 The term superior pulmonary sulcus is now discouraged, both as a discrete anatomical entity and as a site for the origin of malignancy.
 It is an unhelpful term, not least because most formal anatomical texts do not even mention it as a structure.
 Moreover, there is no consistent usage in the literature as to what it actually refers to 12.
 Using the term "superior sulcus tumor" is imprecise and unneeded, as in all situations a 'lung apical tumor' would suffice as an alternative.
 Notwithstanding the above, the term superior sulcus tumor is still seen in the radiological, medical and surgical literature.
 For the remainder of the article whenever Pancoast tumor or apical lung tumor is mentioned, the term superior sulcus tumor can be substituted, although we discourage its use.

 Definitions vary from author to author, with some only referring to Pancoast tumors if the histology is a non-small cell lung cancer (NSCLC), and treating other apical tumors separately (even though any apical malignancy can cause Pancoast syndrome) 7; and some only referring to Pancoast tumors if they have presented with Pancoast syndrome and call the rest apical tumors.
 Others use the term apical tumor and Pancoast tumor interchangeably, but limit the use to bronchogenic carcinomas, while others include all tumors that involve the thoracic apex (whether or not they arise from the lung).